-- 1. To elect John Evans and John Maraganore, Ph.D., as our Class III directors, each to serve for three-year terms until the 2026 annual meeting of our stockholders, and until their respective successors shall have been duly elected and qualified; - 2.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023; - 3.
+- 1. To elect Graham Cooper as our Class I director, to serve for a three-year term until the 2027 annual meeting of our stockholders, and until his successor shall have been duly elected and qualified; - 2.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024; - 3.
 To approve, on an advisory basis, the compensation of our named executive officers ("NEOs"); and - 4.
 To transact such other business as may properly come before the Annual Meeting or any continuations, adjournments and postponements thereof.